odud-by/uae-fdi-resilience-analysis/README.md

 ## Conclusion & Next Steps

 UAE FDI has entered a new phase.
 The scale and breadth of inflows in 2023–2024 represent more than a cyclical rebound; they reflect strengthened structural positioning across technology, logistics, advanced manufacturing, and digital infrastructure.

-The ARDL framework confirms that short-term volatility remains linked to oil prices and global liquidity conditions.
-However, forward-looking evidence suggests that recent momentum contains a durable component that historical normalization dynamics alone may understate.

 For this reason, the anchor-heavy specification (w = 0.3) is adopted as the strategic baseline for 2025–2026.
 Under this path, inflows remain elevated in 2025 and moderate gradually in 2026, reflecting resilience with measured normalization rather than sharp reversion.